D3M80L/hassio-mipow/README.md

 Some effect speeds can be controlled by transition parameter.

-#### Random
+#### Random effect
 The 'random' effect is available only in HA.
 On every HA update (see scan_interval) or manual change a random RGB color is set.
 The brightness of the color is preserved for any new random colors and white value is not changed - you can adjust white value separately.
 The randomization can be set on top of the other effects and is not supported only when colorloop or rainbow effect is enabled.
-To disable random colors, set another effect.
+To disable random colors, set set the random effect aggain - this effect works as a toggle.
 The effect is preserved on HA restart.
-To enable random colors for candle effect - first enable candle effect and then set the random effect.
+Example usage: Enable random colors for candle effect - first enable candle effect and then set the random effect.

-#### White
+#### White effect
 This effect also works on top of other build-in effects (excluding rainbow and colorloop).
-Like with 'random' effect, you have to select first the build-in effect (like light) and then select 'white'.
 This effect spans brightness and white value together - any modification of those parameters changes also the other.
 Note that selecting this effect may quicker drain your battery.

 ### Transition
 Transition might be changed in future releases.